LauraMoraB/team3/README.md

 - t: method to be executed
 - train/test/validate: data which is going to be analysed.
 Only one at a time can be used

-The paths to find the data has to be changed in the code.
+The paths to find the data have to be changed in the code.